-Business Funding: Should You Get a Loan or Borrow from Family and Friends?
+Business Funding: Should You Get a Loan or Borrow from Family?

 One of the most important considerations you have to make when you’re starting a business is where to get funding.
 This won’t be a problem if you have plenty of money to spend.
 However, if you only have big plans but don’t have substantial savings to draw your funds from, your options are either borrowing from lending companies and individuals or raising money by asking from friends and family.

 Borrowing or asking money from relatives and friends to fund a business is common among young and novice entrepreneurs with wealthy connections.
 While banks and lending companies may hesitate to lend you money for a fledgling business project, your close friends and blood relations are likely to support you simply because they want to see you succeed.

 As long as your friends and relatives have enough money to spare and they believe in you, they wouldn’t hesitate to give you the funds immediately.

 If they give it to you in the form of a gift, there won’t be any legal documents to be processed.
 However, if it comes in the form of a loan or equity investment, you may have to spend some time discussing the repayment terms and legal agreements with them before finally getting the funds.

 - You might not need to pay any interest on your debt

 If your relatives or friends lend you money to fund a business, there is a good chance that you won’t have to pay any interest.
 You simply have to return the money you owe in the agreed period.
 If the borrowed money comes in the form of a loan, however, your loved one may only require you to pay the principal or a little interest on your loan.
 This would make the monthly repayment more affordable for you.

 If you’re getting the money in the form of equity, you won’t have to pay them until you gain profits from your business.

 - You can easily secure money from future investors.